-Los Angeles based electronic duo Spike Hellis comprises of Cortland Gibson and Elaine Chang, who got their start on Halloween of 2019.
-They will release their first full-length, self-titled album in April 2022, under their imprint Over-Pop.
+Los Angeles based electronic duo Spike Hellis comprises of Cortland Gibson and Lainey, who got their start on Halloween of 2019.
+They self-released their first full-length, self-titled album in April 2022, under their imprint Over-Pop.